Revised September 29, 2000

 following the annual meeting of the members.

-*Eliminate the need for a meeting of the Board of Directors prior to and immediately following the annual meeting of association.
-This does not eliminate the possibility of having a meeting if the majority of the board thinks it appropriate and essential and all board members are notified.*
+* Rewrite the need for a meeting of the Board of Directors prior to and immediately following the annual meeting of association.
+This does not eliminate the possibility of having a meeting if the majority of the board thinks it appropriate and essential and all attending board members are notified.*

 2. Special meetings may be called by the President or by any three (3) members